What’s the Difference Between In Situ and Ex Situ Conservation?

 What is Ex Situ Conservation?
 Protection beyond the wild

-Ex situ conservation—literally “off-site conservation”—protects endangered species outside their natural habitats in controlled environments such as zoos, botanical gardens, seed banks, and research facilities.
+Ex situ conservation—which literally means “off-site conservation”—protects endangered species outside their natural habitats in carefully managed settings such as zoos, botanical gardens, seed banks, and research facilities.

-However, ex situ conservation provides crucial insurance against extinction.
-When wild populations face immediate threats that can’t be quickly addressed, removing individuals to protected facilities can mean the difference between survival and extinction.
+Despite these challenges, ex situ conservation is an important safeguard against extinction.
+When wild populations face immediate threats that can’t be addressed quickly, relocating some individuals to protected facilities can give the species a chance to survive.

 Types of Ex Situ Conservation Methods Diverse approaches to preservation